Aztalan echoes with ancient city

 There are no remnants of any of the daily life at Aztalan.
 There is a mowed path that encircles the former plaza and a short path to the rushing waters of the Crawfish River.
 If you park at the first parking lot, just inside the State Park entrance, you can see – and walk through – a series of conical mounds on the northern edge of the park.

-A little further north of the park is the Aztalan Museum.
+A little further north of the park is the Aztalan Museum, which is its own entity, separate from the park.
 On the site is what remains of a once six-foot tall "Princess" burial mound, along with seven historic buildings, including two 19th century churches, an old school, a two-story granary loaded with farm implements and old tools and a number of cabins.

 The brick church houses a plethora of arrowheads, pottery shards and other objects uncovered at Aztalan.